Data Science and Machine Learning Internship ...

 If you want to learn more about the implementation of the decision tree, refer this blog How To Create A Perfect Decision Tree

 In this phase, we will run a small pilot project to check if our results are appropriate.
 We will also look for performance constraints if any.
-If the results are not accurate, then we need to replan and rebuild the model.
+If the results are inaccurate, we need to replan and rebuild the model.

 Once we have executed the project successfully, we will share the output for full deployment.